SchmarrnDevs/Lighty/README.md

 There may be slight differences between the same Lighty version (for example, `v1.1.0+1.18.2` and `v1.1.0+1.19.3`) because of technical changes.
 The core feature set (the light overlays) should work similarly though.

-> Inspired by [LightLevel](https://github.com/Parzivail-Modding-Team/LightLevel) and motivated by [Light Overlay](https://github.com/shedaniel/LightOverlay)
+> Originally inspired by [LightLevel](https://github.com/Parzivail-Modding-Team/LightLevel) and motivated by [Light Overlay](https://github.com/shedaniel/LightOverlay)